pavlo-myskov/get-job/README.md

 - **Could Have** - The _User Story_ is desirable and would only be delivered in their entirety in a best-case scenario.
 When a problem occurs and the deadline is at risk, one or more could-have items are dropped.
 - **Won't Have** - The _User Story_ will not be delivered in the current delivery timebox but may be considered for the future.

-To balance the distribution of work in the current iteration, 60% of the effort was allocated to the _Must Have_, 20% to the _Should Have_, 20% to the _Could Have_.

 _Milestones_ were used to group issues into sprints.
-Each _Sprint_ had a due date.
-When the _Sprint_ starts, the _Milestone_ is created and the _User Stories_ are added to the _Milestone_ and. _User Stories_ are prioritized using the _MoSCoW_ method and moved to the _Development_ column.
+When the _Sprint_ starts, the _Milestone_ is created and the _User Stories_ are prioritised using the _MoSCoW_ method and added to the _Sprint Backlog_ column.
+The user story that is currently being developed is moved to the _Development_ column.
-Then  After the development is completed, the _User Stories_ are moved to the _Testing_ column.
+Then after the development is completed, the _User Stories_ are moved to the _Testing_ column.
 When the testing is successfully completed, the _User Stories_ closed using a _commit_ message with reference to the User Story ID.

 ### Structure
 The Get Job platform is based on an intuitive and easy-to-use structure.
 Every page has a consistent layout and navigation to allow users to easily find the information they need.
 The app has a responsive design to provide an optimal viewing experience across a wide range of devices.